StefanoMorroni/mapreacter-help/docs/doc_mapreacter.md

 ![mapreacter.png](assets/mapreacter.png)

-The system allows the visualization on the map of the observations and distributions for the order, the family, the genus or the selected species.
+This app allows the visualization on the map of the observations and distributions for the order, the family, the genus or the selected species.

 ## Filters: